remix-run/remix/docs/other-api/serve.md

   }
   ```

-  If you need a work around for preserving cache in development, you can store it in the global variable.
+  If you need a workaround for preserving cache in development, you can store it in the global variable.

   ```ts lines=[1-9]
   // since the cache is stored in global it will only